aliceyu1111/Slave-to-the-Algorithm/Week 10/readme.md

 # Week10

+**Link to my WIP for this week** https://aliceyu1111.github.io/Slave-to-the-Algorithm/Week%2010/Stage_10_Button/

+# My WIP for the week

 So based on last week class, I decided to continue editing my json data on p5.js, which I'm still trying to wrap my head around converting the data information to code words.